nizam-supraoracles/multiple_socket_exchanges/README.md

 The read mode should simply read and print the file to the screen.

 Project execution:
-- Install packages and build project using `cargo build` from project root directory.
+- Install packages and build project using this command `cargo build` from project root directory.
-- Cache pairs data using this command `./target/debug/simple --mode=cache --pairs=btc_usdt` or `cargo run -- --mode=cache --pairs=btc_usdt`. (here we can define multiple pairs using "," ex. `--pairs=btc_usdt,eth_usdt`)
+- Cache pairs data using this command `./target/debug/application --mode=cache --pairs=btc_usdt` or `cargo run -- --mode=cache --pairs=btc_usdt`. (here we can define multiple pairs using "," ex. `--pairs=btc_usdt,eth_usdt`)
-- Read and aggregate pairs data and show to user using this command `./target/debug/simple --mode=read` or `cargo run -- --mode=read`.
+- Read and aggregate pairs data and show to user using this command `./target/debug/application --mode=read` or `cargo run -- --mode=read`.

+Project execution in release:
+- Build project using this command `cargo build --release`.
+- Cache pairs data using this command `./target/release/application --mode==cache --pairs=btc_usdt`
+- Read and aggregate pairs data and show to user using this command `./target/release/application --mode=read`

+Test Cases:
+- Here I have write test cases in "ws_socket/src/test" file.
+- Use `cargo test` command to test all cases.
+- If you want to test single test case then use like this `cargo test {function_name}`. example `cargo test check_valid_pairs`.

+Help:
+- If you need any help related to argument, use `--help` to get details of argument
+- `./target/release/application --help` or `./target/release/application --help`